Things to Do in Sanur for an Authentic Bali Experience

 Where to stay in Sanur

-You can spend your days taking sunrise strolls along the beach, splashing around in the two pools, getting massages at the spa, sipping sunset cocktails at the beach bar, and dining on international eats at the beachfront restaurant.
-When you want to get out and explore Sanur, you'll have direct access to the shops, restaurants, and bars along the Sanur Beach Promenade.
-Plus, all of Sanur's main attractions are never more than a short bike ride or a 5-minute taxi ride away.
+When you want to explore Sanur, you'll have direct access to the shops, restaurants, and bars along the promenade.
+All of Sanur's main attractions are within a short bike ride or taxi trip.

 Visiting Sanur: your questions answered